 - Models for exploring global interconnectivity and the continuance of exchanges, residencies and ongoing research and sharing of ideas relating to dance and dance education

-Paper presentations should be 20 minutes in length and practical demonstrations 45-60 minutes in duration.
-Proposals for panel and roundtable discussions of 60 minutes are also welcome.
+Paper presentations could be 20 minutes in length and practical demonstrations 45-60 minutes in duration.
+Proposals for panel and ’roundtable’ discussions of 60 minutes were also welcome.

-We also encourage expressions of interest from Early Career Researchers and postgraduate students wishing to present their work in a supportive environment.
+We also encouraged expressions of interest from Early Career Researchers and postgraduate students wishing to present their work in a supportive environment.

 - Dr Michelle Groves, Director of Education, RAD (London)

 - Dr Kathrina Farrugia-Kriel, Head of Research Faculty of Education, RAD (London)